Education & Training

 Noon: Welcome and introduction by Maria Jasin

-1 pm-1:30 pm: Scientific talk by Wei Yang, National Institute of Diabetes and Digestive and Kidney Diseases
+1 pm-: Scientific talk by Wei Yang, National Institute of Diabetes and Digestive and Kidney Diseases

 “Structures and reaction chemistry of nucleic acids”